Michael Harris (public policy scholar): Biography, education and early career

-Harris served in the Israel Defense Forces and retired at the rank of major with active combat experience.

 Leadership and academic career

+Michael Harris served as Interim Provost and Vice President for Academic Affairs of Tennessee State University until 2023 and a Professor of Public Administration and Policy until 2024.
+Harris led Tennessee State University through the COVID-19 crisis and the university's ten-year re-accreditation by The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Prior to being appointed Interim Provost and Executive Vice President for Academic Affairs, Harris was Dean of and Professor of Public Administration and Policy in the College of Public Service at Tennessee State University.
 He guided the college to its first ever appearance on US News 2019 rankings as one of the best public affairs programs in the nation.
 The college's Graduate Public Affairs program was ranked for a second consecutive time in 2020, securing the important distinction as the second highest ranked program at an HBCU with a NASPAA accredited graduate public affairs program.

-From 2010 to 2012, Harris served as the sixth chancellor of Indiana University Kokomo and a professor of public and environmental affairs, business, and education.
-Harris led IU Kokomo through the process of adding 10 new degree programs to the Kokomo campus.
-Harris instituted online classes and increased the number of Friday classes offered.
+Harris served as the sixth chancellor of Indiana University Kokomo and a professor of public and environmental affairs, business, and education.
+Harris led IU Kokomo through the process of transformation adding 10 new degree programs to the Kokomo campus.
+Harris instituted online classes and increased emtollment.
 He also developed an athletic program, overseeing the development of four sports (men's basketball, men's cross country, women's cross country, and women's volleyball), which resulted in the university joining the National Association of Intercollegiate Athletics (NAIA) in 2012.
 Harris developed cutting-edge approaches for saving students money while ensuring timely degree completion, which earned national attention from organization such as the Lumina Foundation.
-During his time as Chancellor at IUK, Harris was appointed by Governor Mitch Daniels to serve on the Indiana Automotive Council.
+During his time as Chancellor at IU Kokomo, Harris was appointed by Governor Mitch Daniels to serve on the Indiana Automotive Council.
 In January 2012, under the leadership of Michael Harris, IU Kokomo received a $1.25 million gift from Milt and Jean Cole to fund a new wellness and fitness center.
 At the time, this was the largest cash gift ever received on IU's Kokomo campus.
 The new facility, The Milt and Jean Cole Family Wellness and Fitness Center, opened in August, 2013.
 Under his leadership, U.S. News & World Report ranked Indiana University Kokomo among the best regional campuses in the Midwest, a first-ever mention for the campus that includes a Tier 1 level, and the only IU regional campus to receive this recognition.
 While serving as Chancellor, Harris was presented the Phoenix II (a sculpture and plaque) from the faculty, staff, and students of the university's fine arts program.
-Reflecting on his time as Chancellor at IUK, Kokomo Perspective Publisher, Don Wilson, said of Harris, "The university is much better off for his time here.
+Reflecting on his time as Chancellor at IU Kokomo, Kokomo Perspective Publisher, Don Wilson, said of Harris, "The university is much better off for his time here.
 Student housing, new degree programs, record enrollment, a new fitness center, the athletic program -- they all originated on his watch".